 c.
 I didn’t have that much spare time because I was putting everything I had into growing my business.

 A buddy of mine had just finished writing his book.
 With all due respect, it wasn’t that great.
-But I figured if he could do it, so could I. In the end, it wasn’t a bestseller.
-It took two and a half years to write and I went about it all wrong…but I got it done and I have something I’m really proud of.
-I was glad I shared my truth about asset allocation alternatives.
+But I figured if he could do it, so could I. In the end, it wasn’t a bestseller but I was (and am still) proud of what I did.
+It took two and a half years to write and I went about it all wrong…but I got it done and I accomplished something that was important.

 I ended up just trying to do the best I could with the time and money constraints I had.
 In the end, it didn’t matter what anyone thought about it…I was happy knowing I did the best job I could.